 MicroModule Gear

 Inside the reel are a bunch of gears that all flow smoothly together, which results in the casting and retrieval processes.
 The smoother the gears, the smoother the reel feels.
-The MicroModule design uses smaller teeth to create more touching points, resulting in less friction, which provides a smooth cast and retrieval and a longer distance.
+The MicroModule design uses smaller teeth to create more touching points, resulting in less friction, which provides a soft cast and retrieval and a longer distance.

 X-Ship